Effect-TS/effect/.changeset/violet-students-raise.md

 "effect": minor
 ---

-Implemented `at` method to retrieve an element at a specified index from a tuple.
-Closes #2975
+Add `Tuple.at` api, to retrieve an element at a specified index from a tuple.